-2.3 Croatia
+3.3 Croatia

 In Croatia RED II and IEMD requirements on energy communities has been transposed in 2021.
-Energy communities, as a defined term, have been introduced in the Croatian legislative system only recently through two new laws.
-Law on Electricity Market (Official Gazette nr 111/21) transposes IEMD requirements.
-On the other hand, Law on Renewable Energy Sources and High-Efficiency Cogeneration (Official Gazette nr

-138/21) transposes RED II requirements.
+Energy communities, as a defined term, have been introduced in the Croatian legislative system in 2021 through two new laws, that were amended in July 2023.
+Law on Electricity Market (Official Gazette nr 111/21, 83/23) transposes IEMD requirements.
+On the other hand, Law on Renewable Energy Sources and High-Efficiency Cogeneration (Official Gazette nr 138/21, 83/23) transposes RED II requirements.
 These two documents only tackle the basics of the energy communities and its functions but still opens the front door for the development and implementation of projects in a different way and encourage the implementation of, so-called, citizen energy projects.
-However, it should also be noted, there is a need to develop respective bylaws and regulations to promote energy communities on a large scale.
+However, some provisions still represent significant barriers for the establishment of energy communities and some parts of bylaws are still missing.
+Furthermore, a dedicated support mechanism, including both financial and technical aspects that can help energy communities to emerge, is still missing.

-Recently, most activities related to energy collective actions and inclusion of citizens in investments in Croatia were initiated through energy cooperatives and crowdfunding campaigns.
+Previously, most activities related to energy collective actions and inclusion of citizens in investments in Croatia were initiated through energy cooperatives and crowdfunding campaigns.
 Energy cooperatives represent associations of individuals, companies, public institutions, local governments connected according to the key location.
 These stakeholders develop renewable energy projects together which contribute to the reduction of investment risk and the sharing of project profits.